SCCAD-LAB/SCCAD-3nm-PDK/README.md

 We plan to support the following contents in the future:

-1. Support for 3D IC
+1. Support for 3D IC design and simulation
-2. Support for 2.5D Heterogeneous Integration
+2. Support for 2.5D IC design and simulation